Beating Lyme Disease Formula

 Prevents Lyme disease relapse

 Weight and appetite issues

-Ingredients: Wild harvested Otoba Bark, Cat’s Claw, Stevia, and much more.
+Ingredients: Wild harvested Otoba Bark, Cat’s Claw, and Stevia.

 Tincture: Take 10-30 drops twice a day in a 4oz glass of water.

 The gel caps we use are Vegicaps (vegetable) and are all-natural.
 No Animal By-Products, Starch Free, Wheat Free, Dairy Free, Preservative Free, Ethylene Oxide, and Sulfite FREE!